Authored By :

 Albert Einstein Letter To Be Auctioned, My Personal Thoughts Regarding Einstein, Einstein's Negative View Of God And The Bible, Einstein's Bible Inscription To Harriet Hamilton, The Bible Is Inspired By God, Einstein Didn't Believe That God Intervenes In Human Affairs, Scriptures Teach That God Works His Will In Our Lives, God Will Reward Us According To Our Works, Spinoza's God, Einstein's View: God Isn't Concerned With The Fate Of Mankind, God's Love Revealed Through Christ, Deeply Religious Nonbeliever: Einstein Claimed To Be Agnostic And Not Atheist, Einstein Denied Existence Of An Afterlife, Verses Regarding Our Resurrected Bodies, Einstein Supported Socialism And One World Government, Einstein Supported And Desired A Vegetarian Lifestyle, Blinded To The Truth By Their Science, Death Reveals The Truth, The Foolishness Of Worldly Wisdom, Wise In God's Eyes, Closing Remarks, Reading List

 Today I came across an interesting news article regarding a private letter that was written by world renown theoretical physicist, Albert Einstein.
 According to the report, the letter is to be auctioned off.
 After reading the article, I conducted some additional online research, and I discovered some other facts regarding Einstein's personal beliefs.
 I thought that you, my readers, might find them interesting as well.
 Thus, I decided to write this short article.
 Please note that this article is by no means intended to be an in-depth look at Einstein's life or beliefs.
-It is merely an effort to share a few things which reveal Einstein's thoughts in regards to our Christian faith.
+It is merely an effort to share a few things which reveal Einstein's thoughts in regard to our Christian faith.

 To be honest, I've never thought much about Albert Einstein.
 After all, I am not a scientist who is involved in cutting edge technology or advanced scientific theories and the like, and I most certainly don't have the mind to understand the complex scientific principles which he, and others like him, understood and espoused.
 I am aware of his General Theory of Relativity, but I certainly cannot grasp it fully by any means.
 For some reason -- I don't know how or when I came to such a conclusion -- I did have the impression that Einstein believed in God.
 However, after today, I am far from certain of this point.
 You see, in a private letter dated January 3, 1954, and addressed to German philosopher, Eric Gutkind, Albert Einstein wrote the following regarding his views of God and the Bible: